getbeyondpay/docs/source/index.html.md

 ## Level II and Level III Data

 Some business cards may be eligible for lower interchange rates if you send additional data with the transaction.
-Beyond Pay supports these additional data fields and can help you or your clients secure <a href="https://www.getbeyond.com/b2b-payment-solutions/">these significantly reduced rates and other B2B benefits</a>.
+Beyond Pay supports these additional data fields and can help you or your clients secure <a href="https://www.getbeyond.com/b2b-payment-solutions/" target="_blank">these significantly reduced rates and other B2B benefits</a>.

 ### Level II Data